kavya2304/text_based_video_game/README.md

 15-25 hours

 >>A description of how you tested your code:
-I have manually checked , covering all the cases that I wrote meaning all verbs and extensions , writing unit tests for the same and with the gradescope too.
+I have manually checked , covering all the cases that I wrote meaning all verbs and extensions using my map and the professor test map, writing unit tests for the same and with the gradescope too.

 >>Any bugs or issues you could not resolve:
 There are no bugs that I could not resolve in the code.